wp-plugins/flash-album-gallery/readme.txt

 Music/Video Player: Each instance (player copy) can play different file.
 All instances are connected between, so as soon as one start playing the previous is stopped automatically.
 Playlists also available.

-* iPhone / iPad friendly photo gallery, SEO optimized.
+* iPhone, iPad, Android, Blackberry 6 and Desktop friendly photo gallery, SEO optimized.
 * Full-screen mobile friendly slideshow with touch controls.
 Uses [PhotoSwipe library](http://www.photoswipe.com/)
 * New: cool widgets for Banner Rotator, Photo Gallery and Video Gallery.